Upward-Spiral-Science/the-fat-boys/draft/questions.md

 What are the most descriptive features (f within F, where F denotes the set of all biomarker features given) that would best separate different types of synapses into their respective classes?

 **Causal**

-How do the different patterns of the present immuno-stain markers influence the functions of each class of synapses?
+How do the different expression levels of the present immuno-stain markers cause and influence the different functions of each class of synapses?
+Does the precise location of the markers within the synapse cause functional differences on the different classes of synapses?

 **Mechanistic**

 How does a difference in gene expression determine the different patterns of the present immuno-stain markers and thus influence the functions of each class of synapses?
-Does the precise location of the markers within the synapse provide information on the classes of synapses?